LoganWitte/portfolio/README.md

+Live site: loganwitte.vercel.app
 This repo is for my portfolio site and uses the following technologies:
-HTML/CSS,
-Javascript,
-React,
-Tailwind
+HTML/CSS
+Javascript
+React
+TailwindCSS